ton-community/ton-docs/docs/v3/documentation/network/protocols/adnl/adnl-tcp.md

 The handshake packet is sent in a semi-open form, only 160 bytes are encrypted, containing information about permanent ciphers.

-To encrypt them, we need an AES-CTR cipher, to get it we need a SHA256 hash of 160 bytes and [ECDH shared key](#getting-a-shared-key-using-ecdh)
+To encrypt them, we need an AES-CTR cipher, to get it we need a SHA256 hash of 160 bytes and [ECDH shared key](#getting-a-shared-key-using-ecdh).

 The cipher is built like this:
 * key = (0 - 15 bytes of public key) + (16 - 31 bytes of hash)